HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 approaches here  will leave you with a bunch of sharp edges, but I would be interested to see experiments in this direction.

+That being said, I don't think it's that useful to do.
+Where stronger types are naturally present in the program, taking advantage of them to get better testing is certainly worth doing, but creating a specific type to represent the exact range of valid inputs to a specific test isn't because for tests the impact of a run time error that you could have caught at compile time is substantially reduced (all it causes is a spurious test failure - where your tests are long running or non-deterministic as in property-based testing this *does* matter, but it still doesn't cause a problem in production).

 But this is creating hard problems where none need exist, and beside which it's not the situation with most of the current generation of languages and property based libraries for them.
 Here, using explicit data generators is a clear improvement, and just as well-typed